ROCm/omnitrace/docs/how-to/configuring-runtime-options.rst

 Exploring components
 -----------------------------------

-Omnitrace uses `timemory <https://github.com/NERSC/timemory>`_ extensively to provide various capabilities and manage data and resources.
+Omnitrace uses `Timemory <https://github.com/NERSC/timemory>`_ extensively to provide various capabilities and manage data and resources.
 By default, with ``OMNITRACE_PROFILE=ON``, Omnitrace only collects wall-clock timing values.
 However, by modifying the ``OMNITRACE_TIMEMORY_COMPONENTS`` setting,